YiJiePV/json-file-processor/README.md

 # json-file-processor
-This is my first formal C++ program I made using Clion and GitHub for one of my SPU courses.
+This is my first formal C++ program made with Clion and GitHub for one of my SPU courses.
+Authors: Max Benson (both header files and main.cpp), Karena Qian (Formatting.cpp, FileProcessing.cpp, and Formatting.h)